-Legal Hybrid offers research in emerging markets and geopolitically challenging environments.
+Legal Hybrid offers legal-grade maritime sanctions vetting and research in emerging markets and geopolitically challenging environments.
 We ensure that you receive the high-quality insights you need, even when on-site presence is not feasible for you.

-We are well-versed in deploying a wide range of research methods, including primary research on the ground.
-We can combine this with open source investigations (OSINT).
+We are well-versed in open source investigations (OSINT), but can deploy a wide range of research methods, including primary research on the ground.

 When conducting on-site research is not feasible for you, Legal Hybrid provides research services that address your current and urgent issues with the utmost professionalism.